jorexdeveloper/termux-nethunter/README.md

 bash install-nethunter.sh
 ```

-> The install script displays usage information with the `--help` option.
+> The install script displays usage information if parsed the `--help` option.

 It's probably a good idea to inspect the install script from projects you don't yet know.
 You can do that by downloading the install script, looking through it so everything looks fine before running it.